dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 5. To assign the new profile to one or more devices, see [assign Microsoft Intune device profiles](device-profile-assign.md).

 ## Next steps

+The profile is created, but it's not doing anything yet.
+Next, [assign the profile](device-profile-assign.md) and [monitor its status](device-profile-monitor.md).

 [Use SCEP certificates](certificates-scep-configure.md), or [issue PKCS certificates from a Symantec PKI manager web service](certificates-symantec-configure.md).

 [NavigateIntune]: ./media/certificates-pfx-configure-profile-new.png "Navigate to Intune in the Azure portal and create a new profile for a trusted certificate"